 There are a number of differences between the national unfair contract term laws and the previous Victorian unfair contract term laws.
 The discussion below outlines the approach taken by the ACL and the ASIC Act.

 Since 12 November 2016, the unfair contract term provisions in both the ACL and ASIC Act have applied to certain small business contracts.
-From 5 April 2021, unfair contract terms will also apply to insurance contracts that were previously exempted from the regime.
+From 5 April 2021, unfair contract terms also apply to insurance contracts that were previously exempted from the regime.